 As a saxophonist and loyal advocate for the arts, Sarah Leonard is committed to expanding the audiences for jazz.
-Sarah brings an extensive background to the organization through her work with other organizations such as Jazz at Lincoln Center, The Catskill Jazz Factory, DL Media Music and The Jazz Drama Program.
+Sarah brings an extensive background to JLP through her work with other organizations such as Jazz at Lincoln Center, The Catskill Jazz Factory, DL Media Music, and The Jazz Drama Program.
 Sarah holds a degree in Finance from Temple University's Fox School of Business.
 Sarah believes that jazz is about bringing people together and recognizes the potential to bring jazz music to larger audiences.

 Managing & Co-Artistic Director